lucabianco78/jupman/README.md

 ## Acknowledgements
+I would like to thank Dr. David Leoni for all his help and for sharing Jupman with me.
-I would like to thank Dr. Stefano Teso for allowing us to use some of his material of a previous course.
+I would also like to thank Dr. Stefano Teso for allowing us to use some of his material of a previous course.